ACCESS-NRI/access-om3-configs/documentation/docs/pages/contributing/index.md

 ### ACCESS-OM3 configuration documentation

-We appreciate contributions, typo fixes and bugs in this documentation, to make suggestions please see [Edit Config Docs](Edit-Config-Docs/) page.
+We appreciate contributions, typo and bugs fixes to this documentation.
+To make suggestions please see [Edit Config Docs](Edit-Config-Docs/) page.

 ### How to add a community supported ACCESS-OM3 configuration documentation
 We provide protocol and guidance on how to have your regional configuration supported by ACCESS-NRI.
 For further details see the [Add Supported Config](Add-Supported-Config/) page.